Code-Institute-Submissions/all-about-tires/README.md

    - Tire compounds text comes from Joey Deriquito at autodeal.com
    - The icons in the footer were taken from fontawesome.com and cdnjs.com
    - Form credit to Zach Saucier on codepen.io
+   - README content credit to Ewan Colquhoun at github
 - ### Media
   - Hero image was taken from Pexels [Hero Image.](https://pixabay.com/sv/photos/porsche-bil-bromsljus-bakljus-1851246/)